Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 S1: Only "Close" is displayed (non-blocking)
 S2: Only "OK" is displayed (blocking, send M292 to resume the execution)
 S3: "OK" and "Cancel" are displayed (blocking, send M292 to resume the execution or M292 P1 to cancel the operation in progress)
 S4: (RRF 3.5 and later only) Display a number of choices.
 The names of the choices are given by the K parameter as an array of strings.
-The choice is available to be used in the ["input" constant](/User_manual/Reference/Gcode_meta_commands#named-constants)
+The choice,as the array index, is available to be used in the ["input" constant](/User_manual/Reference/Gcode_meta_commands#named-constants)
 S5: (RRF 3.5 and later) Prompt for an integer value.
 L is the minimum accepted value (default 0), H is the maximum accepted value (default unlimited), and F is the default value.
 The integer is available to be used in the ["input" constant](/User_manual/Reference/Gcode_meta_commands#named-constants)
 S6: (RRF 3.5 and later) Prompt for a floating point value.
 L is the minimum accepted value (default 0.0), H is the maximum accepted value, and F is the default value.
 The floating point value is available to be used in the ["input" constant](/User_manual/Reference/Gcode_meta_commands#named-constants)
 S7: (RRF 3.5 and later) Prompt for a string value.
 L is the minimum number of characters (default 1), H is the maximum number of characters (default 10), and F is the default value.
 The string is available to be used in the ["input" constant](/User_manual/Reference/Gcode_meta_commands#named-constants)